cryptovisionapp/cryptovision-guide/docs/src/guide/transaction-window.md

 "Highly Accurate" transactions are transactions that you do not need to confirm because CryptoVision's proprietary algorithm has classified it with a sufficiently high degree of accuracy.
 They are marked in green.
-**You don't need to do anything with this one. **
+**You don't need to do anything with this one.**

 #### ③Confirmed

 ![](../assets/img/transaction-window-6.png)

-①「要確認」にも掲載した図ですが、要確認の取引を「確認」すると、「確認済」のステータスになり、緑色になります。
+As shown in the figure posted under "①Confirmation Required," when a transaction requiring confirmation is "confirmed," the status becomes "confirmed" and turns green.

-#### ④ルール
+#### ④Rules

 ![](../assets/img/transaction-window-11.png)

-他の取引の分類を変更した時に「類似取引も同様に変更」をONの状態で変更すると、類似の取引も同じ分類として高精度に分類されます。この場合の承認ステータスは「ルール」となり、「高精度」と似たステータスになります。
+If you change the classification of other transactions with "Also change similar transaction's action" on, similar transactions will be classified as the same classification with high accuracy.
+In this case, the approval status will be "Rule", which is similar to "Highly Accurate".
-表示形式は、上記のように紫色になります。
+The display format will be purple as shown above.